 About

 This space is a fat positive space.
 Fat hate and shaming will not be tolerated.
 Proselytising of diets or weight loss is not welcome.
+I no longer allow comments unless specified.
+For more information on this, see this post.

 For further information on the rules of this space, click here.